npm-wharf/kickerd/README.md

  * environment - assign environment variables to etcd keys
  * default - defaults to fall back to when no environment variable exists
+ * argument - arguments to pass to the process when starting it

 __Example: configuration.toml__
 ```shell